davidhjp/hmpsoc/README.md

 # HMPSoC
-SystemJ backend for HMPSOC platform.
+SystemJ backend for the HMPSOC platform.

 In order to build the tool, first install Gradle and type `gradle` in the root directory of the repository.